What is MACRA?

 The days when clinicians were paid simply by the volume of services rendered to Medicare patients has passed.
 The transition period where providers are starting to get paid or rewarded based on the value they provide has begun, with the dual goals of better patient outcomes and lower costs.

 What is Quality Payment Program (QPP)?

-MACRA created the Quality Payment Program or QPP, an incentive program which permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.
+The Quality Payment Program or QPP permanently ended the complex, algorithm-based Medicare Sustainable Growth Rate (SGR) formula, which was considered by experts and practitioners as a flawed system.

 If it had been implemented as intended, the SGR would have resulted in significant cuts in physician reimbursement.
 To avoid these, Congress had to pass a new law every year since 2003 to offset the decreases by authorizing the current fee schedule and a small increase for inflation.